AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ```

 ### Sample Query - All cities located in Germany or Switzerland with a population between 400000 and 999999 {#sample-all-cities-d-ch-population}

+Here a combination of fields are filtered on.
+An `AND` (implicit) is used to select the `population`range, while an `OR` (explicit) is used to select the required cities.

 **Sample Query**